lucasr/smoothie/README.md

 1. Add Smoothie's jar as a dependency to your project.

 2. Implement an ItemEngine.
-You're only required to implement two methods:
+You're only required to override two methods:
    `loadItem()` and `displayItem()`.
 You can override more methods if you want to handle loading items from memory, resetting item views, etc.